 Please contact me if you would like to participate in the project or would like more information about the Bedside Table Archives.

 You can read about the Bedside Table Archives in Radical History Review, Issue 120.

 The LGBTQ Digital Collaboratory.
 The Collaboratory is a 5-year SSHRC-funded project led by Dr. Elspeth Brown at the University of Toronto - Mississauga.
 The purpose of the project is to bring together 200+ oral histories from the 1970s, 80s, and 90s and develop a digital repository to house these records and make them available to the broader public.
-Since Fall 2014, I have been working with the Collaboratory as the Digital Archivist.
-In this capacity, I have led the development of a metadata standard for the repository, worked with the University of Toronto and our design team to lead work on the Islandora-baed digital repository, and developed a multi-institutional Memorandum of Understanding to ensure all parties in this collaborator agreement work together to produce the world's largest digital collection of LGBTQ+ oral histories.
+From 2014-2015, I served the Collaboratory as the Digital Archivist.
+In this capacity, I led the development of a digital stewardship strategy to digitize, preserve and make accessible oral histories and supplemental records.

 Photograph credits: Courtesy of the Canadian Lesbian and Gay Archives.